bloop-box/.github/profile/README.md

 Enough history lessions for now, what is this game about?
 Well, to put it simply: Every attendee has an NFC tag assigned to them.
 In the case of our two conventions, the NFC tags are integrated into the convention badges, but that's is not a hard requirement.

 Attendees can scan their NFC tags at the Bloop Boxes and receive achievements for different tasks.
-These can be for example blooping after the Guest of Honor, blooping a hundret times in ten minutes or even more obscure challenges.
+These can be for example blooping after the Guest of Honor, blooping a hundred times in ten minutes or even more obscure challenges.
 The limit is really only your imagination.

 By collecting achievements, attendees can gather points over the course of a convention.
 What the convention does with that is of course completely up to them.